 I want my children to know how to entertain themselves.
 To know how to enjoy being outside.
 I want them to be self-teaching.
 And yes, I want them to know boredom.
 I am an old-fashioned parent.
 So, I want children who are loved and disciplined.
 I want children who have good manners, and can play outside by themselves for hours.
 And, I want children who do their chores, then run off to practice archery or read for hours on long summer days.

 Boredom encourages creativity.
 (And supervision discourages dangerous creativity, if you have boys like mine!)
 Your child can have an old-fashioned summer, even if they can’t ride their bikes all over the city like you might have.
 (My husband did!)
 If you can, be the house where all the kids gather for hanging out and old-fashioned homemade popsicles on hot afternoons.
 Try to get your kids to spend at least 4 hours outside every day.
-If your kids are old enough, get the American Girls’ Handy Book, the American Boys’ Handy Book, or the 1911 Boy Scout Manual.
+If your kids are old enough, get the American Girls’ Handy Book (affiliate link), the American Boys’ Handy Book (affiliate link), or the 1911 Boy Scout Manual (affiliate link).
 They are the original dangerous child books.

 Why So Much Time Outside?